shanghaitech-igem/iweb/2025/notes/2/index.md

 ### JavaScript Console

 The console is a useful tool for testing out small bits of code and debugging.
 You can write and run JavaScript code in the console, which can be found by inspecting element in your web browser and then clicking `console`.
-(The exact process may change frome browser to browser.)
+(The exact process may change from browser to browser.)
 One useful tool for debugging is printing to the console, which you can do using the `console.log` function.
 For example, in the `colors.html` page above, I can add the following line:

 ```
 console.log(document.querySelectorAll('button'));